Sheikh Rasheed Ahmad

 Sheikh Rasheed Ahmad (born 6 November 1950) is a Pakistani politician who served as the 38th Interior Minister of Pakistan in the Imran Khan government from 2020 to 2022.
 He is the founder and leader of Awami Muslim League, and also maintains close relations with the political party of former Prime Minister Imran Khan Pakistan Tehreek-e-Insaf.

-He is a former Member of National Assembly of Pakistan, first elected in 1985 from Rawalpindi.
-He has been the longest serving MNA in Pakistan after PML-N Khawaja Muhammad Asif who was elected in 1993.
+He is a former Member of the National Assembly of Pakistan, first elected in 1985 from Rawalpindi, and has been elected to the assembly multiple times.

 Early life and education

 Ahmad was born on 6 November 1950, into a Kashmiri family in Bhabra Bazaar in Rawalpindi, Punjab.

 He received his early education from Polytechnic College and graduated from Government Gordon College.
 Ahmad was a leader of the student union at Gordon College.
 He completed his Bachelor of Laws at the University of Punjab in 1973.
 He later earned his Master's in Political Science from the same university in 1982.